-The Trading Participants and Retail Offer Shares shall (subject to re-allocation as described below) initially be offered by the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners, to all of the PSE Trading Participants and LSIs in the Philippines.
-[56,120,600] Firm Shares, or [20]% of the Firm Shares, shall be allocated among the PSE Trading Participants.
-Each PSE Trading Participant shall initially be allocated [448,900] Firm Shares (computed by dividing the Trading Participants and Retail Offer Shares allocated to the PSE Trading Participants among the 125 PSE Trading Participants) and subject to reallocation as may be determined by the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners.
-Based on the initial allocation for each PSE Trading Participant, there will be a total of [8,100] residual Firm Shares to be allocated as may be determined by the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners.
+The Trading Participants and Retail Offer Shares shall (subject to re-allocation as described below) initially be offered by the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners, to all the PSE Trading Participants and LSIs in the Philippines.
+56,120,600 Offer Shares, or 20% of the Offer Shares, shall be allocated among the PSE Trading Participants.
+Each PSE Trading Participant shall initially be allocated 448,900 Offer Shares (computed by dividing the Trading Participants) and Retail Offer Shares allocated to the PSE Trading Participants among the 125 PSE Trading Participants) and subject to reallocation as may be determined by the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners.
+Based on the initial allocation for each PSE Trading Participant, there will be a total of 8,100 residual Offer Shares to be allocated as may be determined by the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners.
 There will be no discount on the Offer Price.
 The Retail Offer Shares shall be made available nationwide to the LSIs through PSE EASy.

 Upon closing of the Trading Participants and Retail Offer, any allocation of Trading Participants and Retail Offer Shares not taken up by the PSE Trading Participants and LSIs shall be distributed by each of the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners to its clients or the general public.
-The Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners shall purchase the Trading Participants and Retail Offer Shares not reallocated to the Institutional Offer, or otherwise not taken up by the PSE Trading Participants, clients of the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners or the general public in the Philippines, pursuant to the terms and conditions of the Underwriting Agreement (as defined below).
+The Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners shall purchase the Trading Participants and Retail Offer Shares not reallocated to the Institutional Offer, or otherwise not taken up by the PSE Trading Participants, clients of the Joint Issue Managers, Joint Lead Underwriters and conditions of the Underwriting Agreement (as defined below).
 Nothing herein or in the Underwriting Agreement shall limit the rights of each of the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners from purchasing the Offer Shares for its own account.